achernodub/apio/README.md

 # APIO: Automatic Prompt Induction and Optimization for Grammatical Error Correction and Text Simplification
 ## Introduction
-This page contains the official implementation for the paper *"APIO: Automatic Prompt Induction and Optimization for Grammatical Error Correction and Text Simplification,"* which has been accepted for publication at [RANLP 2025](https://ranlp.org/ranlp2025/).
+This page contains the official implementation for the paper ["APIO: Automatic Prompt Induction and Optimization for Grammatical Error Correction and Text Simplification](https://arxiv.org/pdf/2508.09378), which has been accepted for publication at
+[RANLP 2025](https://ranlp.org/ranlp2025/).
 The repository includes prompts, data, code, and outputs used in the paper.

 <p align="center">